w-gomes/Result/README.md

-a rough attempt to implement of rust's Result in C++. lol
+a rough attempt to implement rust's Result in C++. lol